Manu loses nearly 20 minutes due to technical snag, misses final spot in Olympics | Sports-Games

 Pistol shooter Heena Sidhu, who has represented India in two Olympics besides being a former world champion and world record holder, explained in detail the problems faced by her compatriot while slamming those who held the view that Manu buckled under pressure.

 ''Giving a score of 575 in less than 34 mins is n achievement of her nerves.''
-Manu finished 12th in the event with a total score of 575 while Yashaswini Singh Deswal managed to be placed 13th with 574.
+Manu finished 12th in the event with a total score of 575 while Yashaswini Singh Deswal was placed 13th with 574.
 The cut-off was 577.
 Both the Indians were appearing in their maiden Olympics.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)